Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 `NR == 1, NR == 10 { print $0 }`, Applies action to lines 1 through 10.

-### Awk Patterns Summary

-Pattern, Example, Matches

-BEGIN, BGEIN, before any input has been read

-END, END, after all input has been read

-expression, $3 < 100, lines in which third field is less than 100

-string-matching, (regex) /Asia/, lines that contain "Asia"

-compound, $3 < 100 && $4 == "Asia", lines in which third field is less than 100 and fourth field is "Asia"

-range, NR == 10, NR == 20, tenth to twentieth lines of input inclusive

 ## Awk Actions